arktypeio/arktype/dev/repo/CONTRIBUTING.md

 All of these commands will run as part of our CI process and must succeed in order for us to accept your Pull Request.

-The new ".ts" extension resolution in TS 5.0 in conjunction with our [import_map.json](./dev/configs/import_map.json) allows us to support editing the same source using either standard Node tooling or via Deno.
+The new ".ts" extension resolution in TS 5.0 in conjunction with our [import map settings](./deno.json) allows us to support editing the same source using either standard Node tooling or via Deno.
 Since `arktype` has no dependencies, you generally shouldn't have to worry about compatibility, but you will need to at least [install Deno](https://deno.land/manual/getting_started/installation) to make sure the tests pass there, too.

 8. Once everything is passing, commit your changes and ensure your fork is up to date: